<< Back

 Rongo-mai went as directed, and was recognized.
 He performed his ceremonies when the elements were propitious, and the thunder uttered its voice; and Tura knew his people were still alive.

-Tara said to his mother-in-law,
+And then Tura said to his mother-in-law,

-“O old lady! what means that white on your head?”
+“What means that white on your head?”

-Elderly Blind Woman answered, “Grey hair.”
+The Elderly Blind Woman answered,

 He said, “Perhaps it will not grow on me.”